ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 ### 4.1.
 Click behaviors are different

-If you click a tag, Obsidian opens a search for that tag on the left sidebar that shows all notes with the same tag.
+If you click a tag, Obsidian opens a search for that tag on the left sidebar that shows all the notes containing the same tag.

 If you click a link, Obsidian will open that linked note.

 ### 4.2.
 Links automatically updates, tags do not (out of the box)

-A big difference that might push one to use links is that Obsidian (by default) automatically update links when you rename a file.
+A big difference that might push one to use links is that Obsidian (by default) automatically updates links when you rename a file.
 This is especially useful if you have a note that has many backlinks (files that has a link to the note).
-You don't have to painstakingly edit each note with links to the renamed note and manually change the link.
+You don't have to painstakingly edit each note that has links to the renamed link.

 Tags, on the other hand, cannot be altered retroactively (at least in standalone Obsidian).
 If you tag a note, it will always have that tag unless you manually change it.
 So, for example, if you find a typo in your tag `#equiptment` after using that tag for 100 notes, you have to find the tag in each note and edit the tag.
 However, this is a non-problem if you install community plugins like [Tag Wrangler](https://github.com/pjeby/tag-wrangler) which let you bulk rename tags.

 ###  4.3.
 Links and tags are displayed separately in Graph View

 In Obsidian's Graph View, notes are nodes and links are lines (or vertices and edges, respectively, if you are using graph theory terminology).
-By default, tags are not displayed in the Graph View; you have to enable them in the filters.
-Tags appear as separate nodes, and lines connect notes which contain that tag to the tag node.
+By default, tags are not displayed in Graph View; you have to enable them in the filters.
+Tags appear as nodes, and lines connect notes containing the tags to the tag node.

 One small problem with using both tags and links is that you can get duplicate connections.
-I have a MOC (map of content) note where I have a list of all my research and so it links all my separate research notes.
-I also use the tag `#research` for each notes that can be categorized as research.
-So, now, I have two central nodes that serve nearly the same purpose linking to the same nodes.
+I have a MOC (map of content) note where I have linked all my separate research notes.
+I also use the tag `#research` for every note that can be categorized as research.
+So, now, I have two central nodes, serving nearly the same purpose and connecting the same nodes.
 For some, this might not even be a problem, but for me, I find things like this sub-par and annoying.

 <center>
 <figure>
     <img src="graph-with-tags.png" width="300" height="300">
     <figcaption>A Graph View with tags enabled.
-Notice how tags (in green) complicate the graph with repetitive connections.</figcaption>
+Notice how tags (in green) complicate the graph with repetitive connections.
+This is especially noticeable on the two central nodes (one gray, the other green) just below the center of the image. </figcaption>
 </figure>
 </center>